1. News

 Cutting through the noise: How to pick the best R&D adviser

 Any marketing message presents an idealised version of the thing it is promoting.
 And that’s mostly fine.
-We certainly can’t expect an advertisement for shoe polish to list out caveats and exceptions.
-But I’d argue that tax advice sits quite outside the realm of the normal consumer product.
+We can’t expect an advertisement for shoe polish to list out caveats and exceptions.
+But I’d argue that tax advice sits outside the realm of the normal consumer product.
 Too often, tax firms gloss over the nuances and complications inherent to our industry.

 I’m aware, however, that these trends will not go away.
 The focus then should be educating people about how to engage with these messages effectively.
 That’s what this article has attempted to do.